An American Solution for VA Facilities: Improve Your Quality of Care

 After entering this information, the calculator will provide you with the one-year, three-year, and five-year savings to evaluate your Return on Investment from utilizing this recommended solution.

-Then, be sure to click the “Contact an Account Manager” button to complete the form with your information.
+Then, be sure to click the “Contact a Client Solutions Representative” button to complete the form with your information.
 By using the contact feature at the bottom of the calculator, we will receive the information entered in the calculator so that we can quickly follow up with you to address your specific needs.

 We look forward to working with you to serve our veterans by maintaining or improving the quality of care at VA hospitals and generating a positive ROI for your organization.

 About the Author

 Brian joined Talon in 2014 and brought with him a proven track record for project managing, product development, and increasing operational efficiency.
 Using his knowledge of STEM, business prowess, and healthcare experience, Brian leads Talon’s operational improvements to create better products and improved customer service.
 When he’s not in the office, Brian spends time with his wife and son and cheers on Syracuse.